GangmingZhao/tb-attribute-weak-localization/README.md

+## News:
-**News**: We released the codebase of TB-weak-localization with attribute information on mmdetection.
+We released the codebase of TB-weak-localization with attribute information on mmdetection.

+## Updating:
-**Updating**: The medical dataset will be processed for publication.
+The medical dataset will be processed for publication.
 We will make it clearer as soon as possible.

-## Paper Title: Computer-aided Tuberculosis Diagnosis with Attribute Reasoning Assistance.
+## Paper Title:
+Computer-aided Tuberculosis Diagnosis with Attribute Reasoning Assistance.

 This paper utilizes the attribute information to help Computer-aided Tuberculosis Diagnosis.
 The attribute information provides a strong medical domain knowledge for deep learning models.